 Weather conditions in Tanzania depend on the areas.
 The country usually has a tropical climate but, while on the coast it is humid with temperatures between 26°C and 30°C, the interior is drier and the average temperature drops, especially in high altitude areas like on the Ngorongoro Crater Rim and on the Kilimanjaro.
 Cities like Arusha, located at more than 1,000 meters above sea level, have a mild climate throughout the year, especially during July and August, when nights and mornings are more than cold.

 Tanzania has two rain seasons: the ’long rains’ from March to May and the ’short rains’ from the end of October to the beginning of December.
-Tanzanian summer is from January to March: temperatures can be very high and this season is perfect to witness the Great Migration in Serengeti National Park.
+Tanzanian summer is from January to March: temperatures can be very high.

 CLOTHING AND EQUIPMENT

 If the travel program includes sightseeing tours and relaxation on the islands, there are no particular suggestions regarding clothing.